 The biggest challenge is that most of the agencies still lack the technology needed to effectively accept and process requests in a timely manner.

-Luckily, there is a modern, cost-effective solution to their challenges – the ArkCase ATIP solution.
+Luckily, there is a modern, cost-effective solution to their challenges – the ArkCase ATIP software solution.
 With ArkCase, Canadian agencies can reduce backlogs and get more done, in less time.

 I hope that this blog post will be helpful for you as an ATIP department manager or staﬀ member, to see what challenges government agencies to struggle with, and how a solution like ArkCase can help overcome those challenges.